 Yellow Onion: The onion provides sweetness and depth for the broth.
 Slice it into thin wedges so it gets tender quickly.

-Fresh Green Beans: You want fresh green beans for the best texture and flavor.
-Look for bright green beans and avoid ones that have blemishes, and trim them to 2-inch pieces for faster, even cooking.
+Fresh Green Beans: For best texture and flavor, you want fresh green beans.
+To cook faster and more evenly, search for bright green beans and avoid any with blemishes, and trim them to 2-inch-long pieces.

 Red Potatoes: These hold their shape better than any other potato, which is great for this dish.
 Quartering them ensures that they cook evenly and absorb the flavors from the broth.